dmlogic/pi-alarm-clock/README.md

 ## Time and date

 These pick up from the RasPi itself.
-It is assumed that the PI is set to the appropriate UK timezone to work with MetOffice
+It is assumed that the PI is set to the appropriate UK timezone to work with MetOffice.

 ## Weather